FloGom/battery-voltmeter-to-csv/README.md

 * an Arduino (Uno for example)
 * a USB cable to link the computer to the Arduino
 * a Python working environnement
+* some batteries to measure

 => then download the code!!!

 ## How to use it:
-0. Put a wire beteen D2 and 5V on the Arduino.
+0. Put a wire between D2 and 5V on the Arduino.
 1. Edit the parameters :
 ```python
 port = str(6)